Yunxiang-Li/SFML_Space-Shooter-Game-Demo/README.md

 3. Use multiple inheritance to build the game world. `SceneNode` class as a virtual base class which controls the whole game world and each layer's entrance(for instance, background layer, air layer and son on). `SpriteNode` class is a derived class which inherits `SceneNode` class and take control of background settings. `Entity` class is a intermediate class which inherits `SceneNode` class and represents each entity in the game. `Aircraft` class is a derived class which inherits `Entity` class and take control of all aircraft objects' behaviour.

-4. Use Command pattern to handle each user event or real time input as a command, push each command into the command queue and execute and pop each front command one by one.
+4. Use Command pattern to handle each user event or real time input as a command, push each command into the command queue and execute and pop each front command one by one later when we need to update and render the game.

+5. Use more C++ template and inline files to write handy methods(`toString`, `CenterOrgin` and so on) to help us reduce redundant codes and meanwhile provide useful functions we need.

 ## Structure